chrispwolf/night-tripper-platen/content/chapters/Rules for Play/core.md

 Sometimes successful throws can have additional effects, measured in Impact.
 A throw has an Impact equal to the total result minus 7.
 Impact is used chiefly for damage in combat, but can also be used to represent complex, time-consuming tasks.
 For example, if a character attempts to hack into a database during a tense combat situation, the referee might require them to accrue a total of 3 cumulative Impact, rolling once each skirmish round.

+## Limits
+Certain throws, particularly in skirmishes and ship combat, are Limited.
+A throws Impact cannot exceed its Limit.
+A total throw of 12 with a limit of 2 has an Impact of 2.

+## Advantage & Disadvantage
+Certain circumstances grant Advantage or impose Disadvantage on a throw.
+If a throw has Advantage, roll 3d6 and use the highest 2 for the result.
+If Disadvantage, roll 3d6 and use the lowest 2.

 ## Physical Characteristics & Skills
 PCs have two physical Characteristics.
 Strength is power and endurance.
 Agility is quickness and coordination.

 PCs also have skills in specific areas of expertise.
 A rank of 1 in a skill is baseline professional knowledge.
 A rank of 3 is a career's worth of expertise.
 Ranks of 4 or higher are exceptional.

 For complex technical tasks, a PC will automatically fail if they don't have the skill at all.
-For example a PC without any ranks of Medic simply cannot perform brain surgery without killing the patient.
+A PC without any ranks of Medic cannot perform brain surgery without killing the patient.

-## Careers
-During character creation each player will describe a Career for their character based on their skill groups and specific skills.
-For example, a player whose character has skills in the Spacer and Soldier groups might decide that the character was an orbital marine.

-PCs have a rank in their Career, representing prestige earned and contacts made.
-During play, a PC may add their Career rank to throws for networking tasks, like locating and requesting help from contacts.

 ## Luck
 PCs have a resource called Luck.
 Players track their current and maximum luck.
-They'll have 7/9 or 10/10 Luck, for example.
+They'll have 7/9 or 5/5 Luck, etc.

 After making a throw, a player may spend 1 point of their Luck to re-roll 1 of the dice, using the new total for the throw.
 They may keep re-rolling, spending 1 luck each time.
 If a re-rolled die shows a value of 1, the throw automatically fails.
 The action goes wrong in the worst possible way, and the PC reduces their maximum Luck to the level of their current Luck.